-Hand sanitizers are alcohol-based gels used to disinfect hands.
+Hand sanitizers are alcohol-based products, such as gels, used to disinfect hands.
 They can be used instead of soap and water when you cannot wash your hands, and no rinsing is needed.

 Hand sanitizers are quick and easy to use and cause less skin irritation than soap and water.
 They help prevent germs from spreading in places such as households, schools, hospitals, child care centers, and animal shelters.

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|

 |Specialist Medical Reviewer||W. David Colby IV, MSc, MD, FRCPC - Infectious Disease|